cazdlt/pyisim/README.md

         -   Delete
         -   Test connection
     -   Normalize request responses
+    -   Add some complex use cases to the documentation

 -   Changes since last version:
     -   Improved activity search by request id